aesthytik/redux-thunk-example/README.md

     }
 ```

-For making the request to the API, I used [axios](https://github.com/mzabriskie/axios), which is a promise-based HTTP client.
-There is also [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API), an alternative that, if I know correctly, is
-included in Chrome and probably other modern browsers.

 **Reducers**

 Now that we have our action creators in place, let's start writing our reducers.

 All reducers will be called when an action is dispatched.
-Because of this, we are returning the original state
-in each of our reducers.
+Because of this, we are returning the original state in each of our reducers.
 When the action type matches, the reducer does what it has to do and returns a new slice of state.
-If not, the reducer returns the original state back.
+If not, the
+reducer returns the original state back.

-Each reducer takes 2 parameters: the (soon to be previous) state (`false` being a default value) and an action object:
+Each reducer takes 2 parameters: the (soon to be previous) slice of state and an action object:

 ```
     export function itemsHaveError(state = false, action) {